PsychArch/jina-mcp-tools/CONTRIBUTING.md

 The workflow will:
 1. Generate a timestamped alpha version
-2. Unpublish the previous alpha version
+2. Build and publish the new alpha version
-3. Build and publish the new alpha version
+3. Update the `@alpha` tag to point to the new version
 4. Users can always install the latest with `npm install jina-mcp-tools@alpha`

 #### Publishing Stable Releases